The 3 Best Dog Brushes for Shelties

 Work through all the thickest parts of the coat in sections until you've line brushed the top and sides of the body.
 If your Sheltie is squirming, you're pulling too hard.
 It helps to grip the fur at the base when you brush out the knots as this reduces the pull on the skin.

 Take a fine toothed comb—also known as a flea comb—and gently tease out any mats from behind the ears, under the arm pits, and around the belly and groin.
-There are plenty of fine-toothed combs to choose from; I suggest the Fine Toothed Comb by Safari.
+This Pet Comb by Poodle Pet is ideal.
 Use it where you want precision.
-The smaller teeth make it much easier to get in to tight nooks and target only the knotted fur.
+The smaller teeth make it much easier to get in to tight nooks and target only the knotted fur without hurting your Sheltie.

 You're going to encounter the most fine mats between his joints and behind his ears, as these areas tangle easily and often.
 Tight mats near the skin can be painful for your pooch, so take it easy.
 The best approach is to pinch the fur at the base so you take the tension in your fingers rather than pulling at his skin.